pa11y/pa11y-webservice-client-node/README.md

 ## Contributing

-There are many ways to contribute to Pa11y Webservice Node.js Client, we cover these in the [contributing guide](CONTRIBUTING.md) for this repo.
+There are many ways to contribute to Pa11y Webservice Node.js Client; we cover these in this repo's [contributing guide](CONTRIBUTING.md).

-If you're ready to contribute some code, you'll need to clone the repo locally and run `npm install`.
-Now you'll be able to run the following commands:
+If you'd like to contribute code, get started by cloning the repo and running `npm install`.
+Now you'll be able to run the following commands.
+Please use these build tools to avoid your contribution being delayed by a lint error or a failing test:

 ```sh
 grunt       # Run the lint and test tasks together